 Another AFC South foe that has proven a great rival to Tennessee is the Houston Texans.
 In addition to being divisional rivals, there is also some animosity because the Titans franchise originated in Houston.
 The team preceded the Texans as the Houston Oilers.

-Tennessee had the upper hand during the Texans’ early history in the 2000s, although Houston has had the advantage in the series of late.
-That said, it was Tennessee and not Houston that made it to the AFC Championship game in January 2020, although both clubs lost to the eventual Super Bowl champion Kansas City Chiefs.
+Tennessee has won six of their last nine matchups dating back to 2017.
+Also, it was Tennessee and not Houston that made it to the AFC Championship game in January 2020, although both clubs lost to the eventual Super Bowl champion Kansas City Chiefs.

 The Titans also have a rivalry of sorts with the Buffalo Bills, primarily due to two historic playoff games between the franchises, both involving amazing comebacks.